Trilord52/b5w8-Improved-detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 - **Logistic Regression:** Used as a baseline for its interpretability and ability to provide clear insights into feature importance.
 It is well-suited for imbalanced classification when combined with class weighting or resampling.
 - **Ensemble Model (Random Forest or Gradient Boosting):** Chosen for their ability to capture complex, non-linear relationships and handle feature interactions, which are common in fraud detection.
 These models are robust to outliers and can provide feature importance rankings.

-Model evaluation will focus on metrics appropriate for imbalanced data, such as F1-score and AUC-PR.
+Model evaluation focuses on metrics appropriate for imbalanced data, such as F1-score and AUC-PR.
 The choice of models aligns with the business need for both explainability (to build trust with stakeholders) and high predictive performance (to minimize financial losses).

 ## Handling Class Imbalance
 Class imbalance is a significant challenge in fraud detection.
 To address this, SMOTE (Synthetic Minority Over-sampling Technique) is applied to the training data: